-Wildlife Watching at Brazoria National Wildlife Refuge
+Wildlife Photography at Brazoria National Wildlife Refuge

 Big Slough Auto Tour

-The Discovery Center and Information Pavilion
+The Discovery Center and Information Pavillion

 The Remainder of the Auto Tour Loop

-Finally, the auto tour loop provides another great opportunity for birdwatching at the refuge.
-Common gallinules, great blue herons, and American coots wade in the waters of Olney Pond.
-Black-necked stilts and great egrets hunt fish in the shallows of the Salt Marsh and Mud Flats.
-And sandhill cranes and roseate spoonbills rest on the shore of Rogers Pond.
+The Big Slough Auto Tour also provides another great opportunity for birdwatching at the refuge.
+Cranes, falcons, wading birds, and waterfowl are commonly seen along the route.
+American coots, common gallinules, and great blue herons wade in the waters of Onley Pond.
+Black-necked stilts and great egrets hunt for fish in the shallows of the salt marsh.
+And finally, sandhill cranes and roseate spoonbills rest on the shore of Rogers Pond.

 Visit Brazoria National Wildlife Refuge